Department of Psychology

 |CV (year 2011)|

-I grew up in Buenos Aires, Argentina.
+About me: I grew up in Buenos Aires, Argentina.
 In 1993, after getting my medical degree, I moved to University of Oregon in Eugene, where I had the good fortune of working with Mike Posner on issues of attention and executive function.
 I also did research on change blindness with Ian Thornton --a buddy from graduate school--, and on metaphors of attention with the philosopher Mark L. Johnson.
 My wonderful wife, Jodie Baird taught me about theory of mind and metacognition.

 In 2000, I moved to Toronto to work under the supervision of Sandy Black, a cognitive neurologist at the Rotman Research Institute and Sunnybrook Hospital.
 I did research on attention and executive function, in Alzheimer's disease.
 I also studied fronto-temporal dementia (FTD), a disease characterized by impaired social skills and denial of deficit.
 In 2004, I took a job as assistant professor at Villanova University, a liberal arts college in the suburbs of Philadelphia, where I continued my research on attention and metacognition, and started new research in judgment and decision making.